A Scaffolded GenAI Lab in Early Undergraduate CS: A Mixed-Methods, Multi-Course Evaluation: Results

-\begin{quote} ``I don’t think I use it more, but I definitely use it better.
-Now I know how to refine my prompts instead of wasting time rewriting them over and over.'' – Focus Group 3, Speaker 2 \end{quote}
+\begin{quote} ``I don't think I use it more, but I definitely use it better.
+Now I know how to refine my prompts instead of wasting time rewriting them over and over.'' - Focus Group 3, Speaker 2 \end{quote}

-That being said, a few students did report increased usage after the lab due to learning better ways to interact with the tool:
+A few students reported increased usage after the intervention, connecting this with their improved skillset:

-\begin{quote} ``I had used it sparsely... after that I found myself using it maybe twice a week for a variety of different classes.'' – Focus Group 5, Speaker 1 \end{quote}
+\begin{quote} ``I had used it sparsely... after that I found myself using it maybe twice a week for a variety of different classes.'' - Focus Group 5, Speaker 1 \end{quote}

-In contrast, some students consciously reduced their use because of concern for becoming too dependent on AI.
-They mentioned being worried that overuse might impair their learning, critical thinking, or academic integrity.
-This concern emerged in a few responses, such as:
+In contrast, some students consciously reduced their use, citing concerns about overreliance or a desire to preserve their own learning process (code: \textit{avoidance and dependency concerns}):

 \begin{quote} ``At some point, I felt like I was relying too much on ChatGPT.
-I didn’t want it to replace my own thinking, so I started using it less.'' – Focus Group 4, Speaker 3 \end{quote}
+I didn't want it to replace my own thinking, so I started using it less.'' - Focus Group 4, Speaker 3 \end{quote}

-\paragraph{Improved Understanding of AI's Limitations} Students became more skeptical and discerning after the AI Lab.
-They learned that AI tools sometimes present false information and generate fictional data.
-This awareness led participants to more cautious and critical usage behaviors post-intervention.
-At the same time, students refined their use, and they also became more aware of GenAI's limitations, especially its tendency to sound confident even when it's wrong:
+These reflections suggest that even when frequency remained unchanged, the rationale behind GenAI use became more intentional and informed.

+\paragraph{Improved Understanding of Limitations.} Many students became more skeptical and critical of GenAI's limitations, especially in areas like math, statistics, or coding.
+These reflections align with the theme \textit{Improved Understanding of Limitations} and codes related to \textit{skepticism and error awareness}:

 \begin{quote} ``A lot of the time in certain areas like statistics or linear algebra, it gives incorrect answers.
-It’s obviously incorrect.'' – Focus Group 1, Speaker 3
+It's obviously incorrect.'' - Focus Group 1, Speaker 3 \end{quote}

-``It would make it look really, really right if you lack the sense of judgment… I couldn’t tell whether you’re accurate or not.'' – Focus Group 5, Speaker 4
+\begin{quote} ``It would make it look really, really right if you lack the sense of judgment. . .
+I couldn't tell whether you're accurate or not.'' - Focus Group 5, Speaker 4 \end{quote}